-Assuming for the sake of argument that this is the case, the plaintiff has not alleged the that actions of the Attorney General have deprived him of his continued employment.
+The plaintiff argues that RSA 41:48 creates a property interest in the plaintiff's continued employment as a police officer.
+(Pl.'s Obj.
+Mot.
+Dismiss ¶ 26.)
+Assuming for the sake of argument that this is the case, the plaintiff has not alleged that the actions of the Attorney General have deprived him of his continued employment.
 RSA 41:48 protects police officers in New Hampshire from removal except for cause.
-As far as the Court can glean from the plaintiff's allegation, he remains employed as a police officer, notwithstanding his placement on the EES.
-Moreover, even if he were deprived of a protected interest, given the important constitutional obligations at stake, the Court does not find it troubling that the defendant did not remove the plaintiff from the EES absent his sustained finding of misconduct being overturned or subsequently found to lack basis.
-Therefore, the Court finds that the plaintiff fails to state a claim for a Fourteenth Amendment substantive due process claim.
+As far as the Court can glean from the plaintiff's allegation, he remains employed as an officer, notwithstanding his placement on the EES.
+Moreover, even if he were deprived of a protected interest, given the important constitutional obligations at stake, the Court does not find it troubling that the defendant did not remove the plaintiff from the EES absent his sustained finding of misconduct being overturned.
+Therefore, the Court finds that the plaintiff fails to state a claim for a Fourteenth Amendment substantive due process violation.